 |Please note: Upon acceptance into the program, there will be a $60 certificate fee.|

-Connect your classroom education with real-world experiences through a Next Step Experience course.
-These specially designed classes allow students to gain hands-on experience by working closely with instructors and/or peers on real-world projects.
+Connect your classroom education with real-world knowledge through a Next Step Experience.
+The program is specially designed to allow students to gain hands-on experience by working closely with instructors and/or peers on real-world projects.

 Admission to this program is by application only.